cn0047/stash/ed/google.dataStore/README.md

 * [How delete element from array](https://monosnap.com/file/YrQHARwcRPAEagaNfoKeMhh1o1bsnZ).
 * Only one inequality filter per query is supported.
 Encountered both ScheduledDate and Updated.
 * No way to drop kind (collection).
+* No way to re-use compound index (add 1 extra field to existing index - gae will generate new index).

 #### GO